 Unlike most other types of Korean rice cake, the rice is not made into a paste, and the grain is intact.
 The general color of Yaksik is brown due to the seasoning.

-It is a seasonal dish which is eaten during Daeboreum (정월 대보름), which celebrates the first full moon of the lunar new year.
+It is a seasonal dish that is eaten during Daeboreum (정월 대보름), which celebrates the first full moon of the lunar new year.
 Today, you can find it premade, and sold in portions in various rice cake shops, enjoyed as a snack.

 9 – 다식 (Dasik) – Pressed Sweet Grain-Based Batter